 Although the legal marriage age is 18, males over 16 and females over 14 can marry with parental consent.
 Child marriage is common in Mexico.
-According to a 2015 survey, nearly 23% of girls marry before they turn 18.
+The 2024 Global Gender Gap Report indicates that nearly 17% of girls marry before they turn 18.